acciente/oacc-db/README.md

 ### Oracle Database Setup Notes
 - create_database.sql
     + The Oracle version of this script is provided for completeness' sake, but doesn't actually do anything, because schema/table creation in Oracle sufficiently handles the namespacing of the OACC database objects

+### HSQLDB Database Setup Notes
+- create_database.sql
+    + The HSQLDB version of this script is provided for completeness' sake, but doesn't actually do anything, because database creation in HSQLDB is implicit in starting an HSQLDB server or connecting to one

+### MySQL/MariaDB Database Setup Notes
+- create_schema.sql
+    + The MySQL/MariaDB version of this script is provided for completeness' sake, but doesn't actually do anything, because database creation in MySQL/MariaDB is a synonym for schema creation and sufficiently handles the namespacing of the OACC database objects
+    + Note that you'll need to pass `null` as the value for the `schemaName` parameter when acquiring an `AccessControlContext` from `SQLAccessControlContextFactory` in your application

+### SQLite Database Setup Notes
+- create_database.sql
+    + The SQLite version of this script is provided for completeness' sake, but doesn't actually do anything, because database creation in SQLite is implicit during SQLite instantiation if the specifed database does not already exist
+- create_schema.sql
+    + The SQLite version of this script is provided for completeness' sake, but doesn't actually do anything, because the database name is the only supported way to namespace tables in SQLite
+    + Note that you'll need to pass `null` as the value for the `schemaName` parameter when acquiring an `AccessControlContext` from `SQLAccessControlContextFactory` in your application
+- create_user.sql
+    + The SQLite version of this script is provided for completeness' sake, but doesn't actually do anything, because SQLite does not support user/account creation or granting authorization to database objects

 ## License
 OACC and the oacc-db setup scripts are open source software released under the commercial friendly [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).